 Khivi

-Engineering Leader · Author · Startup Advisor
+Engineering Leader · Author · Startup Advisor · AI

 30+ years shipping software — from code to architecture to the teams that deliver it.
 Hands-on enough to debug your production issue, abstract enough to redesign the system so it doesn't happen again.

-Engineering Excellence
+Engineering Outcomes

 Every line of code is a liability.
 I build systems where the complexity lives in the business domain, not the technology.
 Simple code, clear interfaces, boring technology that your team can master — that's what ships reliably.
+AI is no exception: it needs guardrails and a clear return, not just output.
+Every diff answers the same question — is this smaller, and is it worth the complexity it adds?
+What evolved isn't the bar; it's where the effort goes — less time writing code, more deciding which code earns its place.

 I design for change, not perfection.
 Customers invest in outcomes, not technology.
 I make architectural decisions that keep options open, delay irreversible choices to the last responsible moment, and keep the cost of iteration low.
 When your assumptions change — and they will — your system should adapt gracefully.